selfiens/property-alias/README.md

 ## Setup

-This package's `\Selfiens\PropertyAliasTrait` utilizes ClassDoc as a source of definitions.
+This package's `\Selfiens\PropertyAliasTrait` uses ClassDoc as the source of alias definitions.
 You can create aliases using the `@property` syntax, as shown in the following example:

 ```php